New coating technology for fusion reactors

 2023-12-16 20:10:00

 US engineers have developed spray-coating technology to create a material withstanding the rigorous conditions inside a fusion reactor.
-This innovation could facilitate the design of compact fusion reactors that are more efficient and easier to maintain.
+This innovation might facilitate the design of compact fusion reactors that are more efficient and easier to maintain.

 The researchers used a cold spray process to deposit a coating of tantalum, a metal capable of withstanding high temperatures, on stainless steel.
 They tested their cold-sprayed tantalum coating in extreme conditions similar to those of a fusion reactor and found that it performed very well.